webqit/webflo/README.md

 ```

 + **`network.requesting`: `null|Object`** - This property tells when a request is ongoing, in which case it exposes the `params` object used to initiate the request.
 + **`network.remote`: `null|String`** - This property tells when a remote request is ongoing - usually the same navigation requests as at `network.requesting`, but when not handled by any client-side route handlers, or when `next()`ed to this point by route handlers.
-The `remote` state also turns up when a route handler calls the special `fetch()` function they receive on their fourth parameter.
+The `remote` property also goes live when a route handler calls the special `fetch()` function they receive on their fourth parameter.
 + **`network.error`: `null|Error`** - This property tells when a request is *errored* in which case it contains an `Error` instance of the error.
 For requests that can be retried, the `Error` instance also has a custom `retry()` method.
 + **`network.redirecting`: `null|String`** - This property tells when a client-side redirect is ongoing - see [Scenario 4: Single Page Navigation Requests and Responses](#scenario-4-single-page-navigation-requests-and-responses) - in which case it exposes the destination URL.
 + **`network.online`: `Boolean`** - This property tells of [the browser's ability to connect to the network](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/onLine).